TimOliver/TORoundedButton/README.md

 Some of the tips they mentioned included:

 1. The original codepath this library used where it generated an opaque background in Core Graphics was basically an anti-pattern.
-The memory consumption and CPU overhead of creating these bitmaps almost certainly outweighed any blending gains over simply using `cornerRadius`.
+The memory consumption and CPU overhead of creating these bitmaps almost certainly outweighed the performance gains over simply using the `cornerRadius` API.
-2. Core Animation is very smart in that if no subview content will be clipped, it uses Metal to draw the `cornerRadius` clipping as transparent bitmap.
-Transparent blending is basically free on modern iOS devices, so this is much more preferable to using Core Graphics.
+2. Core Animation is very smart in that if no subview content will be clipped, it uses Metal to draw the `cornerRadius` clipping as a transparent bitmap.
+Transparent blending is basically free on modern iOS devices, so this is much more preferable to using an opaque bitmap from Core Graphics.
-3. If there is subview content that might be clipped, Core Animation must do an off-screen render pass (This can be tested in the Simulator by checking "Off-screen rendered).
-While doing this occasionally is fine, it is still a much heavier graphics operation than regular layer blending.
+3. If there is subview content that might be clipped, Core Animation must do an off-screen render pass (This can be tested in the Simulator by checking "Off-screen rendered").
+While doing this occasionally is fine, it is still a much heavier graphics operation than regular transparency blending and should always be avoided if it can be helped.

 # Credits